|Allen & Denise Alexander

 Mark H. Willes served as President of the Federal Reserve Bank of Minneapolis, President of General Mills, Chairman and CEO of Times Mirror in Los Angeles, President of Deseret Management Company in SLC, and was also publisher of the Los Angeles Times.
 Mark was a professor of Finance at the University of Pennsylvania.
 He received a bachelor’s degree from Columbia University and his PhD from the Columbia Graduate School of Business.
 Mark served with his wife as mission president of the Hawaii Honolulu Mission of The Church of Jesus Christ of Latter-day Saints.
 Laura F. Willes has authored four books, including including Christmas with the Prophets, and Miracle in the Pacific, a History of the Polynesian Cultural Center.
 She earned her BA degree at the University of Minnesota.
 Laura and Mark…

-Elder Wilson is a member of the Second Quorum of the Seventy of The Church of Jesus Christ of Latter-day Saints.
+Elder Wilson was recently released as a member of the Second Quorum of the Seventy of The Church of Jesus Christ of Latter-day Saints.
 He served as Senior Vice President of Finance for the Kaiser Foundation Health Plan in the California Bay Area.
 He also served as the chief operating officer for Catholic Healthcare West in San Francisco.
 Elder Wilson graduated from Stanford Business School.
 He is married to Lynda Mackey Wilson, and they are the parents of four children.

 Mark A. Wolfert is the Executive Vice President and General Counsel of doTERRA International.
 He served as mission president for the Georgia Atlanta North Mission for The Church of Jesus Christ of Latter-day Saints from 2011 to 2014.
 He was also the Regional Vice President of Nu Skin International.
 Mark received his BA from the University of Utah in 1980 and received his JD from the J. Reuben Clark School of Law at BYU in 1983.
 Carol Ann Wolfert enjoys being a homemaker, and spending time with her grandchildren.
 She also enjoys cooking, gardening, physical activities, attending sporting events, and traveling, especially when it involves humanitarian work.
 Her husband, Mark, and she served as LDS mission president and wife in the…